equinor/neqsimhome/doc/production optimization/book.typ

   #set text(size: 8.5pt, fill: luma(80))
   #set par(justify: false, leading: 0.8em)

-  Copyright \u00a9 2026 Equinor ASA and the Norwegian University of Science and Technology (NTNU).
+  Copyright \u00a9 2026 Even Solbraa and the NeqSim Project.
 All rights reserved.

   #v(0.3cm)

-  This work is the intellectual property of Equinor ASA and NTNU.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of Equinor ASA and NTNU.
+  This book is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+You are free to share and adapt the material, including commercially, provided you give appropriate credit to the authors and the NeqSim Project.

   #v(0.3cm)

   The NeqSim library is open-source software released under the Apache License 2.0.
-All code examples in this book are available at #link("https://github.com/equinor/neqsim")[github.com/equinor/neqsim] and may be freely used and modified under the terms of that license.
+Code examples in this book are released under the MIT License and may be copied, modified, and embedded into proprietary or open-source projects without restriction.

   #v(0.5cm)